Online Schools in Texas

 Colleges in Texas offer a wide variety of online courses and degree programs.
 Students looking for grants under the state's "Every Chance Every Texan" program can turn to community colleges such as Dallas County Community College to find associate degrees offered full-time online in the arts, business, information technology, marketing and many other subjects.
 The state's largest school, the University of Texas, coordinates the various undergraduate, graduate and non-program courses offered through its various campuses via its UT Online Consortium.

 Texas A&M offers career-focused master's degrees and certificates that can be pursued online.
 Texas State University offers a number of online courses to its students as part of its hybrid education offerings.
 Other well-known schools in the lone star state offer a variety of online degree programs that can help bring education to students who can't attend a traditional school because of logistical challenges and conflicting commitments: Texas Tech and the University of North Texas are two of the most recognizable.
-In addition to a wide choice of online programs offered by traditional colleges based in Texas, there are a number of national schools, including the University of Phoenix and DeVry University, that also offer fully online programs in Texas.
+In addition to a wide choice of online programs offered by traditional colleges based in Texas, there are a number of national schools that also offer fully online programs in Texas.

 Career Outlook in Texas

 According to the Bureau of Labor Statistics, the mean annual wage earned by workers in the state was $43,090 as of May 2012.
 The Texas work force is more than 10 million people strong and many jobs are projected to maintain healthy wages between 2010 and 2020.
 These include jobs for actuaries, computer and information systems managers, marketing managers and many others.
 What most of these and many other occupations have in common is that they require some form of post-secondary education.